MrJPGames/WayFarerPlus/README.md

 Other browser support?
 - Brave, Vivaldi and other chromium browsers that use the Google Chrome Web Store for installing extensions.
 - Opera's review process is VERY slow.
 Install via the Google Chrome Web Store instead using "Add to Opera"!
 [More info](https://addons.opera.com/en/extensions/details/install-chrome-extensions/)
-- Firefox for Android, is technically supported, but I do not test for compatability.
+- Firefox for Android, is technically supported, but I do not test for compatibility.
 - Edge will be supported when the Chromium builds become the official stable release.
 When running beta builds you can also install from the Chrome Web Store after enabling instalation from other stores.
 - Safari is unsupported.

 Changelog
 ---
+1.12.2:
+- Auto retry for review page errors (eg. No more nominations available for review)

+1.12.1 - 1.12.1.1:
+- Precise Markers
+- Minor bug fixes

 1.12:
 - Review history (+map on profile) (Huge thanks to mariomc!)
 - Nomination map, allows you to view all of your nominations marked by status on a map!
 (Off by default) (Huge thanks to mariomc!)
-- 3D map, reenable the 3D view in those areas where it is available. (off by default)
+- 3D map, re-enable the 3D view in those areas where it is available. (off by default)
 - Minor bug fixes/aesthetic changes

 1.11.3 - 1.11.3.3:
-- Updates to ensure full compatability with Wayfarer site updates (1.11.3.3 ONLY, earlier versions have partial compatability)
+- Updates to ensure full compatibility with Wayfarer site updates (1.11.3.3 ONLY, earlier versions have partial compatability)
 - Many minor bug fixed

 1.11.2: